Sunbird-Ed/sunbird-perf-tests/README.md

 ### Running the scenarios

-* Clone this repository and in your $HOME directory.
-If you have cloned this into some other directory, then in all the sample execution commands which are shown below, change *~/sunbird-perf-tests/sunbird-platform/*  to the cloned directory
+* Clone this repository and in your `$HOME` directory.
+If you have cloned this into some other directory, then in all the sample execution commands which are shown below, change `~/sunbird-perf-tests/sunbird-platform/`  to the cloned directory

-* In all the sample execution commands which are shown below, */mount/data/benchmark/apache-jmeter-4.0/* is the Jmeter home directory.
-This needs to be chnaged according to your local setup.
-If you have used the installation script to install Jmeter (steps above), use *~/benchmark/apache-jmeter-4.0/*
+* In all the sample execution commands which are shown below, `/mount/data/benchmark/apache-jmeter-4.0/` is the Jmeter home directory.
+This needs to be changed according to your local setup.
+If you have used this [Installation Details](#installation-details, then use `~/benchmark/apache-jmeter-4.0/` in your execution.

 * All CSV files required for exection have dummy data in them.
-Remove the dummy data and update the CSV file with correct data.
+Remove the dummy data and update the CSV file with valid data.
 The format of data / contents required are explained within the CSV file.

-* In all the same execution commands shown below, *JmeterSlave1IP,JmeterSlave2IP,JmeterSlave3IP* is a comma separated list of Jmeter IP's.
+* In all the sample execution commands shown below, `JmeterSlave1IP,JmeterSlave2IP,JmeterSlave3IP` is a comma separated list of Jmeter IP's.
 If you are using only 1 Jmeter machine (master + slave), provide just 1 IP here.

-* In all our tests, we did not use the master Jmeter server to run any actual tests (only orchestrate and create reports).
-So our setup included 4 slaves and 1 Jmeter master.
+* In all our tests, we did not use the master Jmeter server to run any actual tests (only orchestrate and generate reports).
+Our setup included 4 slaves and 1 master.
 You are free to customize this as per your need.

 #### 1. user-create.jmx